alutsko/Find_PHD_advisor/README.md

 **IMPORTANT NOTES:**

-1. Please make sure you dash mantine components package is version 0.12.1
+1. Please make sure your dash-mantine-components package is version 0.12.1
 2. Please have Neo4j academicworld database running when running app.py
 3. Please make sure to run the SQL files in the MySQL database before running app.py